© 2026

 Aaron Brown hosts an episode of the "Great Northern Radio Show" in June 2019 at the Reif in Grand Rapids.

-The Great Northern Radio Show was created by Aaron Brown and ran on KAXE from 2011-2019.
-The live variety show visited towns in Northern Minnesota and highlighted the music, stories, history and specialness of small towns in our region.
+The Great Northern Radio Show was created by Aaron Brown and ran on KAXE 2011-19.
+The live variety show visited towns in Northern Minnesota and highlighted the music, stories, history and specialness of our region.

-GRAND RAPIDS — When Aaron Brown was growing up on the Iron Range he had a dream: To be just like his idols David Letterman and Conan O'Brien.
+GRAND RAPIDS — When Aaron Brown was growing up on the Iron Range, he had a dream: To be just like his idols David Letterman and Conan O'Brien.
 Someday, he'd put on a big, big show of his own.

-In 2011 he did just that.
-The Great Northern Radio Show premiered on October 15, 2011 on KAXE, live from the stage of the historic high school auditorium in Hibbing.
+In 2011, he did just that.
+The Great Northern Radio Show premiered on Oct.
+15, 2011, on KAXE, live from the stage of the historic high school auditorium in Hibbing.

-For eight years Brown helmed the traveling show from places like Bigfork and Bemidji, Park Rapids and McGregor as well as Brooklyn Center and Grand Marais.
+For eight years, Brown helmed the traveling show from places like Bigfork and Bemidji, Park Rapids and McGregor, as well as Brooklyn Center and Grand Marais.

-Each show had its own feel, bringing the history and culture of Minnesota places to the stage, with reverence, a slight sarcasm and good intentions towards the community.
+Each show had its own feel, bringing the history and culture of Minnesota places to the stage, with reverence, a slight sarcasm and good intentions toward the community.
 From talking frogs to stump grinding to small town dreams, the Great Northern Radio Show was born.

 Three people hold scripts and stand by a large microphone on stage.